Kayode Akintemi: Background and career

 In January 2013, he refuted the claim by some media that the conference organized by Channels TV to brainstorm on the improvement of the Nigerian Police Force was barred by the Federal Government of Nigeria.

 He said the suspension was to ensure the participation of a wider range of stakeholders.
-On different occasions, Kayode has anchored Presidential Media Chats for President Goodluck Jonathan and his successor Mohammadu Buhari in Nigeria.
-In 2015, Kayode anchored the maiden edition of the presidential media chat featuring president Mohammad Buhari.
+On different occasions, Kayode has anchored Presidential Media Chats for President Goodluck Jonathan and his successor Muhammadu Buhari in Nigeria.
+In 2015, Kayode anchored the maiden edition of the presidential media chat featuring President Muhammadu Buhari.
 The Chat was designed for Nigerians to meet and ask questions on their government policies and programs.

 In 2016, Kayode was a speaker on the International Programme for the Development of Communication featuring John Dramani Mahama, former president of Ghana.
 As the new MD of Metro TV (Ghana), he met with Kojo Oppong Nkrumah, Ghana's information minister, to discuss collaboration with the government through the development of journalism in Ghana and better its relationship with its citizenry.